Welcome to SCHOCK MCCOY PRODUCTIONS by J.H. McCoy. This website is named in honor of my mother,

 Photo by J.H.
 McCoy, Sand Beach Township, August 26, 2021

-AWARD WINNING ARTICLE - MICHIGAN PRESS ASSOCIATION
+AWARD WINNING ARTICLES - MICHIGAN PRESS ASSOCIATION

-BETTER NEWSPAPERS CONTEST - 2022
+BETTER NEWSPAPERS CONTEST - 2022 & 2023

 "The Michigan Press Association’s annual Better Newspaper Contest allows member journalists, photojournalists, columnists, designers to show off their best work.
 Each year, a state press association reviews thousands of entries submitted by Michigan newspapers and Individual members.
 The increased competition inspires all journalists to produce better work, which in turn, nurtures stronger communities."

-from www.michiganpressassociation.org / Check the website for a list of all 2022 winners.
+from www.michiganpressassociation.org / Check the website for a list of all winners.

 THIRD PLACE - "PHOTO-STORIES" - 2022